IUBLibTech/AvalonVideoOmekaPlugin/README.md

 Repository for Omeka plugin to playback Avalon Video files.

-Rename extracted directory to AvalonVideo.
+Download zip file from latest release.
+Make sure extracted directory is called AvalonVideo.

 For documentation see attached "Avalon Video Plugin.pdf".